 Change management has become a buzz word of business leaders and academics alike, and the reason is simple: organizations are undergoing changes at a faster rate today than ever before.
 Despite these increases in change frequency and a growing body of research dedicated to understanding organizational initiatives, the vast majority of planned organizational changes still fail.
 But, why?
 According to Oreg and Sverdlik (2011), the answer is a little complicated.

 It is common knowledge that the success of any change initiative relies on employees’ acceptance and commitment to the change.
-And, indeed much research has been dedicated to understanding reasons behind and solutions to assuage employee resistance.
-However, this body of research typically categorizes employees into two types: those who support the change and those who resist.
+Indeed, much research has been dedicated to understanding and addressing employee resistance.
+However, this body of research typically categorizes employees into two types: those who support the change and those who resist it.
 What about employees who are on the fence?
-The authors categorize these employees as ambivalent (experiencing both positive and negative feelings about different aspects of the change at the same time).
+The authors categorize these employees as ambivalent; they experience both positive and negative feelings about different aspects of the change at the same time.

 What’s the take-away for organizations planning an initiative or currently undergoing an organizational change?
-Well, for starters, pick a well-liked, positive, and influential change agent!
-This can sway employees who would typically resist change to become one step closer to acceptance.
+To start, pick a well-liked, positive, and influential change agent.
+This can sway employees who would typically resist change toward becoming one step closer to acceptance.
 Also, selecting a likeable change agent will help shift those employees who are open to change to be supporters of the change effort.

 Oreg, S., & Sverdlik, N. (2011).
 Ambivalence toward imposed change: The conflict between dispositional resistance to change and the orientation toward the change agent.
 Journal of Applied Psychology, 96, 337-349.